guangyangai/CarND-Behavioral-Cloning-P3/writeup_template.md

 ```sh
 python drive.py model.h5
 ```
+Note that I was using Keras 2.1.6 so you should use that version of Keras to be able to load and use that model.
 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.